TomasHubelbauer/svg-screencast/readme.md

 ## To-Do

-### Fix `bmpToRgba` not taking stride into an account producing bad RGBA

-This might be causing the `should-drop` test to fail and is also causing the current failures in `temp`.

-### Fix `rgbaToBmp` writing skewed images in `temp`
+### Fix `rgbaToBmp` writing skewed images in `broken@` but not in `temp`

-This probably also causes skewed images in `broken@` test cases.
+It must be something with the buffers I'm getting from Electron.
+I've saved them with an `rgba` extension for investigation.

 ### Fix the issue with the diff going crazy (returning a lot of regions) when scrolled

-Not only the moment the scroll bar appears, but each subsequent screenshot after the first scroll generates more and more regions.
+Not only the moment the scroll bar appears, but each subsequent screenshot after the first scroll generates more and more regions on Windows, on macOS it correctly generates a bunch of regions only the moment the scroll happens, but recovers afterwards, although it crashes at the very end anyway.

-BMPs of the last good screenshot and the first bad screenshot saved into `test/broken`, but the task to fix skewed results of `rgbaToBmp` needs to be done first.
+BMPs of the last good screenshot and the first bad screenshot saved into `test/broken`, but the task to fix skewed results in `broken@` needs to be done first.

 ### Consider and spike various techniques to optimize the animation